Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Near-Field Soft Cooperative Localization

-The GFCL algorithm, outlined in \textbf{Algorithm \ref{alg:GFCL}}, can be primarily divided into three steps, each serving the following purposes: \end{claim} \begin{enumerate} \item \textit{Soft User Position Inference}: Steps 1-3 focus on determining the most probable soft user position for fusion, as discussed earlier. \item \textit{Soft User Position Association}: Steps 4-5 aim to extract the most accurate soft user position as the reference position.
+The GFCL algorithm\footnote{To illustrate the consistency check in GFCL, consider a three-BS scenario.
+After cost-based sorting, the estimate from BS 1 has the smallest uncertainty trace and is selected as the initial reference, i.e., $\eta^1=1$.
+The estimate from BS 2 is then tested against this reference using the Mahalanobis distance.
+If the distance is within the threshold $\zeta$, BS 2 passes the consistency check and is accepted, yielding $\eta^2=1$.
+It then participates in constructive fusion, where the accepted estimates are combined using inverse-covariance weights.
+By contrast, BS 3 may provide a biased estimate, for example under severe NLoS propagation.
+When its Mahalanobis distance exceeds $\zeta$, the corresponding indicator is set to $\eta^3=0$.
+This leads to destructive fusion, in which the inconsistent estimate is removed from the fusion set and therefore does not affect the final user position estimate.}, outlined in \textbf{Algorithm \ref{alg:GFCL}}, can be primarily divided into three steps, each serving the following purposes: \end{claim} \begin{enumerate} \item \textit{Soft User Position Inference}: Steps 1-3 focus on determining the most probable soft user position for fusion, as discussed earlier. \item \textit{Soft User Position Association}: Steps 4-5 aim to extract the most accurate soft user position as the reference position.
 Then, in Step 6, the remaining soft user positions are associated with the reference position.
 This association process helps assess whether each soft user position contributes constructively or destructively to the final user position estimate.
 By considering these associations, we can evaluate the impact of each soft user position on the accuracy and reliability of the cooperative localization result. \item \textit{Soft User Position Fusion}: In Step 7, all the constructively associated soft user positions are fused to obtain the final user position estimate.
 Notably, the cost of the Gaussian fusion result is lower than the costs of the individual Gaussian elements prior to fusion.
 This implies that the cooperative localization accuracy improves after fusion, providing a higher level of precision compared to the independent localization accuracy of a single BS. \end{enumerate}

-\subsection{Joint Design of channel estimation and localization}
+\subsection{Joint Design of Channel Estimation and Localization}

-Unlike existing channel estimation algorithms that focus solely on estimating the channel or determining the propagation parameters independently, our VNNCE algorithm offers a unique advantage.
-It not only provides accurate estimates of the propagation parameters for the GFCL localization algorithm but also assigns confidence levels to these estimates, enabling effective position fusion.
-This integrated approach is referred to as channel estimation aided cooperative localization.
-In our cooperative localization system, we utilize the improved user localization result obtained through the GFCL algorithm to reconstruct the channel.
-By incorporating this refined position into the VNNCE algorithm, we can achieve a more precise channel estimation result.
-This process is known as cooperative localization enhanced channel estimation.